HIPAA Compliance Checklist for 2025

 Let us quickly run down how poor SaaS management will hinder your business's growth.

-Increase spending: Duplicate apps, unused licenses, and unnecessary expenses due to auto-renewals will impact your bottom line.
+- Increase spending: Duplicate apps, unused licenses, and unnecessary expenses due to auto-renewals will impact your bottom line.

-Budget constraint: Shadow IT and underutilized applications will result in poor ROI, making budget allocation harder for the finance teams.
+- Budget constraint: Shadow IT and underutilized applications will result in poor ROI, making budget allocation harder for the finance teams.

-Vulnerability: Unmanaged apps might have compliance issues and lack 2FA, and data encryption, leading to unauthorized access and theft of confidential customer and business data.
+- Vulnerability: Unmanaged apps might have compliance issues and lack 2FA and data encryption, leading to unauthorized access and theft of confidential customer and business data.

-Damage to reputation: News of security breaches is not a good sign for any organization.
+- Damage to reputation: News of security breaches is not a good sign for any organization.
 It’ll prevent prospects from trusting you and make it hard to retain existing customers or attract new customers.

-Mitigating the risks of poor SaaS application management
+Mitigating the Risks of Poor SaaS Application Management

-The risks of unmanaged SaaS might look scary, but on the bright side, there is a simple, straightforward solution: a SaaS management platform.
+The risks of unmanaged SaaS applications might look scary, but on the bright side, there is a simple, straightforward solution: a SaaS management platform.

 - Application discovery